The JD Program

 Nancy C. Kraybill, JD (University of California-Los Angeles School of Law) Director of Academic Skills.
 Professor.
 Arbitration, mediation, civil litigation and academic skill development.

 Elizabeth Kukura, LLM, JD (London School of Economics and Political Science; Temple University School of Law; New York University School of Law).
-Assistant Professor.
+Associate Professor.
 Reproductive rights; women’s health care.

 Amy Landers, JD (University of California) Associate Dean for Faculty Research, Director of the Intellectual Property Law Program.
 Professor.
 Patents and intellectual property law.